-When your air conditioner is spotless and running right, it’s not normal to be smelling anything weird.
-Out of the ordinary air conditioner noises and weird smells are a clue that something is up.
-If your air conditioner is old or you haven’t had maintenance completed within the last year, they can be a sure sign you need skilled air conditioning repair in Woodbridge.
+When your air conditioner is spotless and operating properly, it’s expected you won’t be smelling anything strange.
+Unusual air conditioner noises and strange smells are a sign that something is off.
+If your air conditioner is old or you haven’t had a tune-up scheduled lately, they can be a clear sign you need skilled air conditioning repair in Manassas.

 1. Central Air Conditioner Smells Like Chemicals

-If your air conditioner smells bad when turned on, particularly a chemical smell, it isn’t a great sign.
+If your air conditioner smells bad when turned on, especially a chemical scent, it isn’t a positive sign.
 You could also observe your:

 - Air conditioner smells like paint thinner